Lingggao/SDIR/README.md

-# 缺 陷 调 查 报 告
+# Defect Investigation Report

-## 一、报告简介
+## I. Introduction

-> 报告人：Ling G.
+> From: Ling G.
-> 身份：Microsoft Windows Insider
+> Title: Microsoft Windows Insider
 >
-> 接收人：Kayo M.
+> To: Kayo M.
-> 身份：Microsoft Engineer
+> Title: Microsoft Engineer
 >
-> 日期：2020 年 06 月 05 日
+> Date: June 5, 2020

-## 二、缺陷详情
+## II.
+Description

-在使用 Microsoft 拼音输入法的过程中，当输入某些具体的拼音单词时，输入法候选窗口会意外地突然自动关闭。在候选窗口关闭的状态下，用户无法使用鼠标或数字键盘选择候选词。此时，如果继续输入一个或多个拼音字符的话，候选窗口可以重新出现，用户可以继续输入中文汉字。
+In the use of the Microsoft Pinyin Input Method Editor (IME), the candidate window closes unexpectedly and automatically when some specific Pinyin characters are typed.
+Users cannot select a candidate character with the cursor or numeric keyboard after the candidate window is closed.
+If users continue to type one or more Pinyin characters, the candidate window may reappear, and they can proceed to type Chinese characters.

-**在我的其中一部 Windows 10 设备中（该设备当前运行 Windows 10 Build 19640.1 版本系统），这一问题的重现成功率为 100%。每当输入某些拼音组合时，输入法候选窗口必定消失。在 Windows 10 系统中的任何位置都可以成功重现此问题，而并非是仅在部分 APP 中才会出现问题。仅部分拼音组合会导致候选窗口消失，其他绝大多数的拼音可以正常输入。重启设备无法暂时或永久性的解决这一问题。**
+**In one of my Windows 10 devices (running Windows 10 Build 19640.1 currently), the problem is 100% reproducible.
+The IME candidate window disappears whenever some Pinyin combinations are typed.
+This problem can be reproduced successfully anywhere in the Windows 10 system, but not just in certain Apps.
+Also, the candidate window only closes when some pinyin combinations are typed, while most pinyin characters can be entered normally.
+The problem cannot be solved temporarily or permanently by rebooting the device.**

-截止至今日（2020 年 6 月 4 日），我共计发现了 9 例可以导致问题重现的拼音组合，分别为：
+Up to now (June 5, 2020), I have found a total of 9 Pinyin combinations that may reproduce the problem:

 1. shi ' fou ' an ' zhuan（是否安装）
 2. zhi ' nen（稚嫩）